Artivism: The Power of Art for Social Transformation

 The mission of this interdisciplinary, multi-institutional collaboration is to engage people in changing society through the power of art.
 This initiative builds upon the ideas in the book Illuminations of Social Imagination: Learning from Maxine Greene.

 Artivism: The Power of Art for Social Transformation was co-founded and is co-produced by Argie Agelarakis and Carolina Cambronero Varela.
-The initiative Artivism: The Power of Art for Social Transformation is presented by Stephanie Lake, PhD, Director of Adelphi University’s Criminal Justice Program, Department of Sociology, Jennifer Govan, Library Director and Senior Librarian, Gottesman Libraries: Teachers College, Columbia University and Camille Zamora and Monica Yunus, co-founders of Sing for Hope.
+The initiative Artivism: The Power of Art for Social Transformation is presented by Stephanie Lake, PhD, Associate Teaching Professor, Coordinator of Criminal Justice Program, Jennifer Govan, Library Director and Senior Librarian, Gottesman Libraries: Teachers College, Columbia University.

 Did you miss an event or want to take a look back?
 You can view our lectures and events at your own pace via the Artivism YouTube channel.